UCL/MPHY0026/doc/calibration/ransac.rst

 With poor data, say :math:`w = 0.5`, we'd need approx 16 iterations.

-Matt: With my reading of the paper, it sounds like you could terminate early the first time you get a consensus set larger than a minimum size, i.e. threshold :math:`t`, or if you don't get over :math:`t`, just pick the largest consensus set you found.
+From [FischlerBolles1981]_, you could terminate early the first time you get a consensus set larger than a minimum size, i.e. threshold :math:`t`, or if you don't get over :math:`t`, just pick the largest consensus set you found.

-It depends if you want to finish early, or fit the most data.
+It depends if you want to finish early, or fit the most data, so in practice, implementations may differ.

+For another explanation, see `Ziv Yaniv's example <https://yanivresearch.info/writtenMaterial/RANSAC.pdf>`_, which uses RANSAC to solve for parameters of a hyperplane and hypersphere, and discusses various implementation details.

 Widely Applicable